Daniel-KM/Omeka-S-module-Annotate/README.md

 - [ ] Keep "literal" as value type instead of a custom vocab?
 - [x] Does the annotation need to be in the same json of the item?
 An item doesn't know annotations about itself, they are independant, so to be removed: just keep a link.
 - [x] Check the validity of multiple contexts omeka + annotation inside json-ld of annotations (see https://www.w3.org/TR/json-ld/#advanced-context-usage).
+- [x] Create standard endpoint /annotations/ (W3C Annotation Protocol).
-- [ ] Create standard endpoint /annotations/ and header request check for /api/annotations/.
+- [ ] Create header request check for /api/annotations/.
 - [x] Targets and bodies should not have rest api access (they are created with the annotation).
 Upgrade them like value hydrator.
 - [ ] Make compatible with module Group (user page).
 - [x] Clean labels of oa vocabulary.
 - [ ] Normalize sub-selector as value annotation of the target?
 - [ ] Public annotation as a list of resource blocks.
-- [ ] Replace role Annotator by Guest.
+- [-] Replace role Annotator by Guest.
+- [ ] Add rights to Guest.
+- [ ] Normalize cartography: see part of IIIF.
+- [ ] Normalize other motivations.
+- [ ] Check if the annotation follows recommendation (motivation, format, etc.).

 Warning